 Do you use food, sex, pornography, alcohol, relationships, drugs to cope with life problems?
 Do you struggle with body image?
 Do you love someone struggling with destructive behaviors such as drugs and alcohol?

 Do you have a lot of self-doubts?
 Are you scared to be alone?
 Do you become impatient easily and get annoyed quickly?
 Do you blame others for your problems?
 Have you ever felt that your life would be better if you didn't drink or use drugs?

 If you have answered yes to any of these questions don't worry or give up hope.
 There's a way out through Christ's healing power.
-Please come join us on our new night: Tuesdays at 7:00 at the Quakertown campus.
+Please come join us on Tuesdays at 7:00 at the Quakertown campus.